This post may contain affiliate links. Please read our disclosure policy.

 Servings: 1 serving

-Easy step-by-step recipe for making a small batch of light and tender potato gnocchi.
-Made with just 4 ingredients, this incredibly delicious Italian dish can be enjoyed with many different sauces.
+Easy step-by-step recipe for a small batch of homemade potato gnocchi.
+Made with just 4 simple ingredients, this light and tender Italian classic pairs perfectly with a variety of sauces for a delicious and versatile meal.

 Ingredients